 Count Alva's brutal methods in the southern Netherlands appered for a time to have succeded in destroying the Reformation in the Netherlands.
 Imperial forces were in control in the south.
 He failed, however, to supress the rebellion in the north where he encountered much more effective resistance than he anticipated.
 Alva when he left the Netherlands, however, was a hated man as was the emperor (1573).
 The only Spanish words Dutch children learned were "Es nada".
 The Duke of Alba was supposed to have said that when confronted with more Dutch resistance than he expected.

 The Count was, however, was unable to completely eliminate Protestantism.
 To many people in the Netherlands had converted.
 Despite supression in the south, rebellion flared in the north.
 The provinces of Holland and Zeeland rose in revolt (1572).
 The most repected nobleman in the Netherlands, William of Orange-Nassau, had serious differences with the Imperial government (1568).
 The fighting became a bitterly fought war and excesses and atrocities were committed by both sides.
 Imperial forces faced stiff opposition.
 The Dutch knew what awaited them if they failed.
 The Dutch De Geuzen took the town of Gorcum and nine Catholic priests were masacred.
 De Geuzen (or Watergeuzen, because they moved on the rivers by boats) were a group of Protestant Beggars (with a capital B), who were very much admired in Holland for their courage and patriotism, even when they had slain some priests.
 The Spnish commonly executed Protestant clerics as well.
 The priests became known as the Martyrs of Gorcum.
 Philip's Spanish troops wavered.
 After the Pacification of Ghent (1576), poorly supported often hungry Spanish troops that had seemd invincible, mutinied.
 Dutch Calvinists insisted on expelling the Spanish solders and that the Estates General should rule.
-The Spanish took advantage of the strong variation between the northern and southern provinces, playing local aristocrats against each other and recapturing the Southern provinces while the north would fall under the Estates-General of the United Provinces.
+The Spanish took advantage of the strong variation between the northern and southern provinces, playing local aristocrats against each other.
+The Roman Catholic Walloon provinces defected which wakebed the union (1579).
+Alba ws anle recapture the Southern provinces in Flanders.
+The north continued to resist under the Estates-General of the United Provinces.
 Cities throughout the Netherlands, especially in the north, ousted the Imperial city council and replaced it with Calvinist sympithizers (1578).
 The French-speaking southen territories established the Union Of Arras which confirmed the acceptance of Tridentine Catholicism.
 The Dutch speaking provinces formed the Union of Utrecht (1579).
 (One can not equate this division with the modern Netherlands and Belgium.
 Belgium of course includes Dutch speaking Flanders.)

 The creation of Union of Utrecht brought on one of the longest struggles in European history--the Dutch War of Independence.
 It was fought by the Dutch againt local Catholic forces and the Spanish.
 (Upon the death of Emperor Charles V, the Netherlands became a Spanish territory.)
 The Union of Utrecht upon its establishment abolished religious persecution (1579).
 Religion was to be determined by the constiuent territories.
 Archbishop Frederik van Schenck van Toutenberg died and at that point Calvinism was introduced in Utrecht (1580).